anjaliSilawat/AcePrep.ai/README.md

 - what skills are missing,
 - or how strong their profile is for that position.

-AcePrep AI solves this by using AI to analyze:
+AcePrep.ai solves this by using AI to analyze:
 - the job description,
 - the candidate’s resume,
 - and their self-description,